Course Descriptions & Weekly Structure

 Through intensive and practical instruction, students will build proficiency in speaking, listening, reading, and writing Thai.
 Classes focus on conversational fluency, emphasizing cultural contexts, etiquette, and real-world applications.
 Students will practice language skills in everyday settings—ordering food at markets, interacting with local communities, and navigating transportation.
 As a core part of the program, Thai language study enhances cultural immersion and deepens students’ engagement with their surroundings.

-Thai History and politics (Monday Seminars & Integrated Field Studies)
+Thai and Southeast Asian History and politics (Monday Seminars & Integrated Field Studies)

-This course examines Thailand’s rich history and contemporary social dynamics, from ancient kingdoms to modern political movements.
+This course examines Thailand’s and Southeast Asia’s rich history and contemporary social dynamics, from ancient kingdoms to modern political movements.
 Topics include Buddhism’s role in society, economic development, and cultural identity in a globalized world.
-Visits to historic temples, exploring the old city inside the city walls, and discussions with local activists, historians, and others provide firsthand perspectives on how Thailand’s past shapes its present.
+Visits to historic temples, exploring the old city inside the city walls, and discussions with local activists, historians, and others provide firsthand perspectives on how the past shapes its present.

 Thai History and Politics Syllabus

-Sustainability in Thailand (Tuesday Seminars & Integrated Field Studies)
+Sustainability in Thailand and Southeast Asia (Tuesday Seminars & Integrated Field Studies)

 Sustainability in Thailand Syllabus

-society, CULTURE and the arts of Thailand (Wednesday Seminars & Integrated Field Studies)
+society, CULTURE and the arts of Thailand and southeast asia (Wednesday Seminars & Integrated Field Studies)

 To really understand a culture it is important to look at the arts, broadly defined.
-From ancient murals to contemporary street art, this course explores the incredible diversity of Thai artistic expression.
+From ancient murals to contemporary street art, this course explores the incredible diversity of artistic expression in Southeast Asia.
 Students will examine temple architecture, traditional dance and music, folk storytelling, and handicraft traditions alongside modern graffiti, film, the performing arts and more.
 Hands-on experiences include workshops, exploration, and visits to cultural hubs, providing insight into how Thai art from cooking to music reflects shifting cultural and political landscapes.

 Society, Culture, and the Arts Syllabus